 Meanwhile, Objective 7 states that metadata and data are bound data in an immutable manner, eliminating the ability to falsely copy or tamper with protected data sources.
 Since Immuta works across platforms and enforces policies on data from any source as it’s queried, data scientists and analysts are able to query data without copying or migrating it.
 This creates one unified and federated metadata store, where access is governed and policy is dynamically enforced, and avoids the elevated risk associated with data copies and data silos.

 Finally, Objective 8 deals with the need for a fully-audited solution.
-When using Immuta, the enterprise can prove who used what data, when, and why, and can access this information in rich, plain-English data audit trails.
+When using Immuta, the enterprise can prove who used what data, when, and why, and can access this information in rich, plain-English data audit reports.
 This allows for compliance with any regulation or compliance rule, while reducing the risk of security violations or data breaches.
 Automated reporting allows for straightforward and timely analysis and review of action.

 DoD Data is an enterprise resource, and the fuel that goes into every DoD process, algorithm, and weapon system, and as such, the requirement for strong and effective data management is crucial to the successful implementation of the DoD Data Strategy.
 Immuta’s automated, universal data access control platform is the modern solution for data management, and our capabilities uniquely position us to help our partners deliver on these goals.